Click on images

 Dynamic maps, GIS data, & analysis tools for wind, solar, biomass, geothermal, and other energy resources.
 U.S. DOE/NREL.

 Power Profiler, an online tool to estimate air emissions associated with electricity consumption in a given zip-code area, based on the fuel mix used by the electricity provider.
-U.S. EPA Green Power Partnership.
+U.S. EPA.

 PVWatts™, an online calculator to determine energy production and cost savings of grid-connected photovoltaic energy systems.
 U.S. DOE/NREL.

 RE-Powering Mapper, an online tool providing preliminary screening results on renewable energy potential at contaminated lands, landfills, and mine sites tracked by the U.S. EPA and select state agencies.
-U.S. EPA RE-Powering America's Land initiative.
+U.S. EPA.

-RETScreen clean energy project analysis software.
+RETScreen clean energy project management software.
 Natural Resources Canada.

 Alternative Energy: From a Toxic Past to a Renewable Future.
-U.S. EPA Superfund Redevelopment Initiative.
+U.S. EPA Superfund Redevelopment.
 2012.

 Green Remediation and the Use of Renewable Energy Sources for Remediation Projects (PDF) (55 pp, 627.96K).
 Amanda Dellens, EPA/OSWER fellowship.
 August 2007.